Digital television transition in the United States: Loss of service

-Stations that broadcast in analog on channel 6 have had an additional benefit of having their audio feed broadcast on 87.7 MHz, which is at the very low end of the FM radio dial.
-As such, many stations that use channel 6 have taken advantage of this, and directly promote this feature, especially during drive time newscasts, and as a critical conduit of information in markets where severe weather (such as hurricanes) allowed a station the advantage to broadcast their audio via FM radio without having to contract with another FM operation to do so.
-WDSU in New Orleans, Miami's WTVJ and WECT in Wilmington, North Carolina were among the most well-known Channel 6 broadcasters which used this approach to provide emergency information during hurricanes.
+Stations broadcasting on channel 6, using the original analog standard, had an additional benefit of having their audio broadcast on 87.7 MHz FM, which is at the very low end of the FM radio dial.
+As such, many stations on channel 6 took advantage of this, and promoted this feature, especially during drive time newscasts, and as a critical source of information in markets where severe weather (such as hurricanes) allowed a station to broadcast their audio via FM radio without having to contract with another FM operation to do so.
+WDSU in New Orleans, Miami's WTVJ and WECT in Wilmington, North Carolina were among the most well-known Channel 6 broadcasters, which used this approach to provide emergency information during hurricanes.
+Digital television, however, does not have this feature, and after a transition to the ATSC 1.0 digital standard, this additional method of reception is no longer available.

-Digital television, however, does not have this feature, and after the transition, this additional method of reception is no longer available.
-WRGB, channel 6 in Albany, New York, used a separate transmitter on 87.7 that transmitted a vertically polarized analog audio signal, which would theoretically avoid interference with the horizontally polarized digital TV signal.
+WRGB, channel 6 in Albany, New York, employing a variation of the ATSC 1.0 digital TV standard, used a separate transmitter on 87.7 that transmitted a vertically polarized analog audio signal, which would theoretically avoid interference with the horizontally polarized digital TV signal.
 This would allow the station to keep its audio on 87.7 FM after the transition to digital.
 WRGB ran this transmitter for approximately 6 weeks on an experimental basis, only to find that the vertically polarized 87.7 MHz signal interfered with the digital video, while broadcast of analog signals on 87.9 MHz was met with FCC objections.
 WITI in Milwaukee took a more direct, though still experimental, approach to restore their TV audio, having it restored in August 2009 to an HD Radio subchannel of WMIL-FM via a content agreement with WMIL owner Clear Channel Communications.
 A purchase of HD Radio equipment or having a car stereo equipped with an HD Radio receiver is required to listen to this broadcast.
+A variation of the ATSC 3.0 standard, developed for Low-Power TV (LPTV) stations, includes an analog FM signal on 87.7, in addition to the digital video.
+The FCC refers to these stations as "FM6" operations.